-The disclosure requirements for pension benefits under IAS19 are detailed at Note 15.
-The appointed actuaries have confirmed a net liability position of £2.786 million, a decrease of £1.180 million in their assessment of the position of the pension fund.
-This improvement is a net result of an increase in the net discount rate over the period which outweighed lower than expected asset returns.
+The disclosure requirements for pension benefits under IAS19 are detailed at Note 16.
+The appointed actuaries have confirmed a net liability position of £1.951 million, a decrease of £2.804 million in their assessment of the position of the pension fund.
+This improvement is due to this year's figures being rebased onto the 2017 formal valuation data, as opposed to last year's figures which were based on the 2014 formal valuation.
+In addition, pay increases and pension increases were considerably less than anticipated over the last few years.
 The net deficit position of the pension reserve impacts on the net asset position of the Joint Board as a whole, however the funding of these future liabilities will be met from future requisitions from members and as such the going concern assumption is valid.